FLOIP/flow-spec/layers/blocks-2.md

 * Type: `MobilePrimitives.Message`
 * Suggested number of exits: 1
-* Supported channels: `IVR`, `TEXT`, `RICH_MESSAGING`, `OFFLINE`
+* Supported modes: `IVR`, `TEXT`, `RICH_MESSAGING`, `OFFLINE`

 This block presents a single message to the contact.
-The form of the message can depend on the channel: e.g. a voice recording for the `IVR` channel, and text for the `TEXT` channel.
+The form of the message can depend on the mode: e.g. a voice recording for the `IVR` mode, and text for the `TEXT` mode.

 ### Block `config`